 Have you ever wonder how communication is in continuous improvement?
-Poor communication affects productivity, quality, customer experience, and costs money.
-David Grossman reported in his article The Cost of Poor Communications, that the total estimated cost of employee misunderstanding is $37 billion.
-This was among 400 surveyed corporations in the United States and the United Kingdom.
+Poor communication affects productivity, quality, customer experience.
+Also, it costs money.
+David Grossman wrote the article titled The Cost of Poor Communications.
+He reported that the total estimated cost of employee misunderstanding is $37 billion.
+The article use information from 400 surveyed corporations in the United States and the United Kingdom.
 On top of that, many companies spend a good chunk of money every year on communication training.

 Poor communication is critical for the successful operation of any business.
-Can you imagine how critical it is when you are trying to change the culture?
-Let’s see how communication is in continuous improvement.
+Consequently, can you imagine how critical it is when you are trying to change the culture?
+For instance, let’s see how communication is in continuous improvement.

 Communication in continuous improvement is clear and transparent

 Clarity of purpose and transparency are critical elements of the lean culture.
-Effective communication is imperative to convey a shared vision of the future that the company wants to build using continuous improvement.
+Therefore, effective communication is imperative to convey a shared vision of the future that the company wants to build.
 To inspire people with that vision, you need clarity of purpose.
 For instance, everybody needs to know and understand how their daily work supports the company’s strategic vision.
 Moreover, to achieve the dramatic change from a traditional to a continuous improvement culture, people need to trust.
 Trust grows within the organization when transparency exists, and people receive the information they need.

 As a leader, your job is to communicate.
 For instance, 80% of the time you are communicating instructions, expectations, policies, news, standards, and others.
 A leader in a continuous improvement culture is expected to be a role model and a teacher.
 These two tasks are forms of communication.

 Many sources offer advice to achieve effective communication.
 For me, one thing is clear, you need to know when and where or how to communicate.
 Also, I learned that you need to follow the three C’s of effective communication.